publikwerker/fortune-cards-client/README.md

 The deck itself and the associated descriptions are located on the server side, and the frontend shuffles and deals from it.
 Each element on the screen is rendered as a separate component.

+All DOM rendering is handled through changes in State.
+I intentionally chose to not use <Route> or <Router> for this app.